|

 scientific knowledge does not represent the totality of knowledge; it has always existed in addition to, and in competition

-The narratives (popular stories, myths, legends and tales) bestow legitimacy upon social
+and conflict with, another kind of knowledge, which he calls narrative.7 The narratives (popular stories, myths, legends and tales) bestow legitimacy upon social

 institutions or represent positive and negative models of integration into established institutions.
 In traditional societies

+there is pre-eminence of the narrative form.
 The narrative form unlike the developed forms of discourses of knowledge, lends itself

 to a great variety of language games.8 Hence you find in the narratives denotative statements, deontic statements,